 At the heart of the NVIDIA Tesla platform are the massively parallel PU accelerators that provide dramatically higher throughput for compute-intensive workloads - without increasing the power budget and physical footprint of data centres.

-A GPU server is a server configured with graphics cards and built to harness the raw processing power of GPUs.
-Through utilising an offloading process, the CPU is able to send certain tasks to the GPUs, boosting performance.
+A GPU server is a server configured with graphics cards which are built to harness the raw processing power of GPUs.
+Through utilising an offloading process, the CPU is able to send certain tasks to the GPUs and therefore greatly increasing server performance.

-GPUs are designed to deal with anything thrown at them, thriving in even the most computationally intense environments.
-If you are looking to run a flexible array of applications, for example a web client or an email server, a GPU server is an excellent option.
+GPUs are designed to deal with anything thrown at them, thriving in the most computationally intense applications.

-GPUs are often used for fast 3D processing, error-free number crunching and accurate floating-point arithmetic.
-While they often operate at slower clock speeds, they possess thousands of cores which allow them to execute thousands of individual threads at the same time.
+GPU dedicated servers are often used for fast 3D processing, error-free number crunching and accurate floating-point arithmetic where the design of graphical processing units allows them to run compute considerably faster than a CPU could.
+While they often operate at slower clock speeds than CPUs, GPUs can possess thousands of cores, allowing them to harness thousands of individual threads at the same time known as parallel computing.

 A significant number of the Big Data tasks which create business value involve constantly repeating the same operations.
 The huge number of cores available in GPU servers are conducive to this type of work.
 It is split up between processors to get through voluminous data sets at a faster rate.

-Broadberry GPU optimised servers feature up to 3TB of RAM and can be powered by 2nd Gen Intel Xeon Scalable processors or AMD EPYC 7002 Series processors.
-They are powered by NVIDIA Tesla, the worlds leading platform for accelerating datacentres.
+Broadberry GPU optimised servers feature up to 3TB of RAM and can be powered by the latest Intel Xeon Scalable processors or AMD EPYC series processors.
+With a massive range of GPU options available, Broadberry GPU dense servers can be configured with up to 10x NVIDIA Tesla GPU cards, the worlds leading platform for accelerating datacentres.
 Deployed by many of the planets largest supercomputing centres and enterprises, it utilises GPU accelerators, interconnect technologies, accelerated computing systems, development tools and applications to allow for faster scientific discoveries and big data insights.

 At the centre of the NVIDIA Tesla platform is the hugely parallel GPU accelerators that deliver significantly higher throughput for compute-intensive workloads, without a subsequent rise in physical footprint of data centres or an increase in power consumption.

 Before leaving our UK workshop, all Broadberry server and storage solutions undergo a rigorous 48 hour testing procedure.
-This, along with the high-quality industry leading components we use ensure all of our server and storage solutions meet the strictest quality guidelines demanded from us.
+This, along with the high-quality industry leading components ensures all of our server and storage solutions meet the strictest quality guidelines demanded from us.

 Our main objective is to offer great value, high-quality server and storage solutions, we understand that every company has different requirements and as such are able to offer un-equaled flexibility in designing custom server and storage solutions to meet our clients' needs.